 Step 4: Choose a Website Hosting Company

 We highly suggest going for BlueHost if you are a total beginner as they make it easy to get your blog set up instantly.
-Plus, it is also super easy to navigate around so you won’t get confused about where to go once you login into their dashboard.
+Plus, it is also super easy to navigate around so you won’t get confused on where to go once you login to their dashboard.
 They can also directly install WordPress for you so you wouldn’t have to do it yourself.

 Aside from BlueHost, you can also consider SiteGround and CrazyDomains.
 It all depends on your budget as well since different hosting companies offer different prices.

 Be sure to choose a hosting company that offers 24/7 customer support so that you could reach out to them whenever you are having problems with your website.
 This would make your life so much easier, especially if you are a non-technical person.

 Step 5: Start Writing Content

 Now that your website is all set up, you could begin with planning a couple of blog posts.
 Primarily, you should plan out what kind of content you will be writing and separate them into different categories.
 That way, it would be more organized and your readers will find it easy to look for what they need.

 There is absolutely no point in writing articles if no one is gonna read them!
 You have to spend a lot of effort at the start to make sure you are getting some sort of audience.
 Some of the ways to gain traffic to your blog would be through online marketing such as SEO, Google Ads and Facebook Ads.
 You can also build up your online presence through social media, a place where many mothers turn to whenever they need help or advice on something.
 Once you get stable traffic going, you are able to monetize your blog and start making money.